-In 2015–16, there were over 800,000 people receiving long-term care and support (more than 12 months) from adult social care.
-Services also responded to a further 1.8 million new requests for care and support (including short-term support; Community care statistics: social services activity, England – 2015 to 2016 report NHS Digital).
+In 2015 to 2016, there were over 800,000 people receiving long-term care and support (more than 12 months) from adult social care.
+Services also responded to a further 1.8 million new requests for care and support (including short-term support; NHS Digital Community care statistics: social services activity, England - 2015 to 2016 report).
 The core purpose of adult care and support is to help people achieve the outcomes that matter to them in their life.
 People's experiences of care and support, and the extent to which they feel supported to live their life as they want to, are therefore of key importance.

 In 2016, 64% of respondents to the annual personal social services adult social care survey said they were either extremely or very satisfied with the care and support they received.
 However, only 33% said that they had as much control as they wanted over their daily life; 18% said they had some, but not enough, control and 6% had no control at all.